gaus-fleet-lab/esp32-freertos-demo/README.md

-# esp32-freertos-demo
+# Gaus ESP32 FreeRTOS Demo

-A demo built using the gaus/reference-c-lib and FreeRTOS.
-Designed to run on an ESP32 Huzzah32
+A simple ESP32 Demo intended to run on a Huzzah32 board.

+The project is licenced with MIT licence except subprojects, which have relevant licence files included